AlyssaByrnes/alyssabyrnes.github.io/office-hours.md

     - click "Join a Course"
     - add the course code: F76BE6

-Once you are in, click an event (the office hours you wish to attend) and follow the instructions.
-You will be asked to provide a link to a zoom meeting.
-When it is your turn in the queue I will enter your zoom meeting.

-## Creating a Ticket

-- Go to "Events"
-- You should see an event titled "Office Hours".
+You should see an event titled "Office Hours" with a Zoom url.
 Click on that and create a ticket!
 I'll be with you ASAP! :)